 - undertaking two weeks of work experience or a travel scholarship related to kitchen garden production.

-- attending the Kew Diploma lectures on Protected Cropping & Environmental Controls and Garden History
+- attending the Kew Diploma lectures on Protected Cropping and Environmental Controls, and Propagation

 regular plant identification tests